The Clinging Vine: Production

 Leatrice Joy had impulsively cut her hair short in 1926, and Cecil B. DeMille, whom Joy had followed when he set up PDC, was publicly angry as it prevented her from portraying traditional feminine roles.
 The studio developed projects with roles suitable for her "Leatrice Joy bob", and The Clinging Vine was the third of five films before she regrew her hair.
 Despite this, a professional dispute would end the Joy / Demille partnership in 1928.

+Exteriors for The Clinging Vine were filmed at Mt.
+Lowe and Ocean Park.

 Reception

 The reviews did not favor the film.
 While Motion Picture Magazine (Oct.
 1926) thought the stage version of The Clinging Vine was a creditable success, they asked what would make PDC or Joy "go in for this brand of stuff."
 Picture Play Magazine (Oct.
 1926) said Joy was not "fare well" and called the character's transformation in the film "sad", and Photoplay (Sep.
 1926) called the plot "goofy" and the film "trite and tedious".